Reviving Fiberglass: Cocoon

 In Luxembourg, stacks of fibreglass resin cylinders are waiting to be refurbished.
 With this quantity, many here find themselves decommissioned.

 When the fibreglass resin waste reaches a dismantling centre, it is mechanically crushed and ground down before heading to landfill.
 The process is brutally simplistic and energy intensive.
 Incineration releases harmful gases which otherwise need further capturing and processing before releasing into the atmosphere.
-If the global market demand for fibreglass and production is ever increasing, isn’t it incongruous to render it as waste.
+If the global market demand for fibreglass and production is ever increasing, isn’t it incongruous to render it as waste?

-An atelier of other's solution is a light piece that captures the visual and tactile quality of woven fibreglass.
+Working with these themes and waste fibreglass, the designer has created a light piece that captures the visual and tactile quality of woven fibreglass.

 Credits